DHTMLX/docs-suite/docs/sidebar/api/sidebar_inputblur_event.md

 @signature: {'inputBlur: (id: string) => void;'}

 @params:
-- id 		string		the ID of a new control
+`id: string` - the ID of a new control

 @example:
 sidebar.events.on("InputBlur", function(id){